 1—Meet Ryan Sloper, host, Northern Virginia Advice Givers Podcast

 In addition to operating Northern Virginia Advice Givers, where he seeks out and interview Northern Virginia’s brightest minds.
 Business owners.
 Entrepreneurs and community leaders.
-Ryan operates a successful real estate business where he shows homeowners how to extract up to $30,000 or more of additional profit, through what he calls “The Warren Buffett Approach To Sell Real Estate” — Sloper is a leader in the Northern Virginia business community as well, and co-founded ENG Northern Virginia chapter (Entrepreneurs Networking Group™) — an exclusive group of ambitious business owners, sales professionals and entrepreneurs, focused on three pillars of impact: Philanthropy.
+Ryan operates a successful real estate business where he shows homeowners how to extract up to $30,000 or more of additional profit, through what he calls “The Value Driven Approach To Sell Real Estate” — Sloper is a leader in the Northern Virginia business community as well, and co-founded ImpactClub® Northern VA— an exclusive group of ambitious business owners, professionals, entrepreneurs, focused on three pillars of impact: Philanthropy.
 Business.
 And Growth.

-If you know of a local expert that you believe that Ryan should interview, please let him know: Ryan@NorthernVirginiaAdviceGivers.com.
+If you know of a local expert that you believe that Ryan should interview, please let him know: Production@NorthernVirginiaAdviceGivers.com.
 Or, if you’re a local expert yourself and believe you could contribute to the Northern Virginia Advice Givers’ community, also, don’t hesitate to reach out.
 Ryan is in-search of the brightest minds in Northern Virginia, and would welcome the chance to speak with you.
-Also, as a thank you for visiting Northern Virginia Advice Givers, you’re invited to request a free copy of Ryan’s book: The Warren Buffett Approach To Sell Real Estate: A practical guide to protect yourself from REAL ESTATE GREED & bank an extra $30,000 of profit by taking a VALUE-DRIVEN APPROACH.
+Also, as a thank you for visiting Northern Virginia Advice Givers, you’re invited to request a free copy of Ryan’s book: The Value Driven Approach To Sell Real Estate

 2—Use the “search” function on the site to find content that interests you.